Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

 \subsection{Quantum groups}

-The second categorical realization of line operators in Chern-Simons theories is via the (derived) category of modules for a suitable quantum group.
-The quantum group $\CA_{(\kappa, \nu, \xi)}$ for the global form labeled by the triple $(\kappa, \nu, \xi)$ is described in Section \ref{sec:qgroup}.
-We can determine this quantum group in two ways.
+A second categorical realization of line operators in Chern-Simons theories is via the (derived) category of modules for a suitable quasi-quantum group.
+For each of the triple $(\kappa, \nu, \xi)$ there is a corresponding quasi-quantum group $\CA_{(\kappa, \nu, \xi)}$ that we describe in Section \ref{sec:qgroup}.
+We determine this quasi-quantum group in two ways.
 First, we can follow the analysis in Section 5 of \cite{BN22} to relate the category $\CC_{(\kappa, \nu, \xi)}$ to a category of modules for some finite-dimensional algebra, namely $\CA_{(\kappa, \nu, \xi)}$.
-Alternatively, the same algebra can be derived by realizing simple current extensions have a direct analog in the world of quantum groups, namely, the process of uprolling, cf. \cite{creutzig2022uprolling}.
-As described in the upcoming \cite{BCDN}, it is possible to use this procedure to explicitly describe quantum groups realizing the category of lines for an arbitrary ($A$- or $B$-twisted) 3d $\CN=4$ abelian gauge theory of ($\CN=4$) vector multiplets and hypermultiplets. \footnote{The Chern-Simons gauge theories considered in this paper are not quite in the class of theories studied in \cite{BCDN}, although they are not too far from them either.
+Alternatively, the same algebra can be derived by realizing that simple current extensions have a direct analog in the world of quantum groups, namely, the process of uprolling, cf. \cite{creutzig2022uprolling}.
+As described in \cite{creutzig2024KL}, it is possible to use this procedure to explicitly describe quantum groups realizing the category of lines for an arbitrary ($A$- or $B$-twisted) 3d $\CN=4$ abelian gauge theory of ($\CN=4$) vector multiplets and hypermultiplets. \footnote{The Chern-Simons gauge theories considered in this paper are not quite in the class of theories studied in \cite{BCDN}, although they are not too far from them either.
 As we saw above, the theory for $(\kappa, \xi, \nu) = (k,0,1)$ is very nearly the $\Z_k$ orbifold of a $B$-twisted hypermultiplet.
 This orbifold is 3d mirror to the $A$-twist of an $\CN=4$ $U(1)$ gauge theory with a hypermultiplet of charge $k$.
 The abelian category of lines in this $A$-twisted theory should agree with the category $\CC_{(k,1,0)}$ described above, but they will have different braiding morphisms.}

+Explicitly, we start with the unrolled, restricted quantum group $\ol{U}^{E}(\fgl(1|1))$ (the quantum group analog of $V(\fgl(1|1))$).
+This algebra has three bosonic generators $N, E, K$, the latter being invertible, and two fermionic generators $\Psi_\pm$ with the following non-vanishing commutation relations: \be [N, \Psi_\pm] = \pm \Psi_\pm \qquad \{\Psi_+, \Psi_-\} = K - 1 \ee cf. Section 2.2 of \cite{GYtqft}, and we restrict to modules where $K = e^{2\pi i E}$. \footnote{In comparing to loc. cit., one should identify the fermionic generators $\Psi_\pm$ with $X,Y$ and the bosonic generator $N$ by $G$.
+We have also rescaled one of the fermionic generators (e.g. their $X$) by the unit $(q - q^{-1})K$ and redefined $K \to K^{1/2}$.
+Because $q \neq 0, \pm 1$ and we retain the logarithm $E$, these redefinitions are inconsequential.} It has been conjectured, and recently proven in \cite{creutzig2023algebraic, creutzig2024KL}, that the braided tensor category associated to $\ol{U}^{E}(\fgl(1|1))$ and $V(\fgl(1|1))$ are equivalent.